jamesr1775/Sorting-Visualiser/README.md

     - [**Acknowledgements**](#acknowledgements)
     - [**Bugs and Issues Resolved**](#bugs-and-issues-resolved)

 ## UX
 ### Project Goals
-* The goal of this project is to be able to visualise sorting algorithms to be able to understand them better and to know their time and space compexity.
+* The primary goal of this project is to be able to visualise sorting algorithms and to be able to understand them better and to know their time and space compexity.
-* The website will provide provide the user with a few sorting algorithms to choose from to sort bar chart data on the screen.
+* The website will provide provide the user with a sorting algorithms to choose from to sort bar chart data on the screen by their heights in pixels.
+* Users will be able to read some information on the algorithms alongside the javascript code implementation of the algorithm so they can reference it for quiz questions, implement it for themselves in their own project or walk through the code with the pseudo code to try and undertand it better.
-* Users will be able to take a quiz on each algorithm to test themselves and learn.
+* Users will be able to take a quiz on each algorithm to test themselves and learn something new about the sorting algorithm whether its their space and time complexities or some history.
-* This Website will be:
+* This Website will:
-    * Responsive on multiple platforms such as desktops, tablets and smartphones
+    * Be responsive on multiple platforms such as desktops, tablets and smartphones
+    * Give the user a tutorial on how to use the graph and sorting visualiser.
-    * Provide the user with the sorting algorithm code so that they can try to understand it better along with the visualisation elements.
+    * Provide the user with the sorting algorithm code so that they can improve their understanding of the algorithms by using it alongside the visualisation elements.
+### Business & Developer Goals
+* Create a learning and tutorial website that teaches visitors difficult concepts in programming by making it visually awesome and interesting.
+* This website will be for users who are learning about programming and want to understand sorting algorithms.
+* Learn javascript, jasmine and interactive development by creating an exciting project vistiors would like to interact with.
+* Learn sorting algorithms and algorithm analysis.
+* A challenging project for the developer.

 ### User Stories
 1. As a potential User I would like to be able to see sorting algorithms sort data in an intuitive way to help understanding.